MarkhamLee/internet-and-iot-data-platform/K3s-Kubernetes/zigbee2mqtt_deployment/README.md

 * I added environmental variables for secrets
     * Note: you should configure your MQTT secrets in the Kubernetes space you're deploying
+* I added a node name for the node that has the USB dongle attached.

 Other than that, if you follow the setup instructions for making sure you have serial dialout setup and use a USB extension cable, you should be fine.